Bwar3am/Bwar3amino/README.md

 # Bwar3amino
- a cool multiplate and  with cool Facilitates  to share my blogs on it
+ a cool multiplate and  free project  with cool Facilitates  to share your blogs on it

  # about commit
  im trying to explain all of stuff and changes in the commit messages  but some time i dont do any special chaneges rather i just do some edits and not change and i commit "ss" instead some fail and punk info